 On November 3, 2014, PJM implemented a credit screening process for export interchange transactions submitted to PJM which requires participants to set aside sufficient credit in the eCredit application to cover their transactions.
 The amount of credit participants are required to set aside is equal to the MWh of each transaction times a price for each transaction on a rolling two day basis.
 The price used in the calculation is defined as the export nodal reference price factor for the interface point where the export is scheduled, or the real-time price calculated by PJM's ITSCED model, if higher.
 The export nodal reference price factor is updated every two months, and is based on nodal prices in the same two months the prior year.
-For example, if a market participant submits a 100 MW export from PJM to MISO between 0700 and 2300 (16 on-peak hours) in January 2015, and if the ITSCED price does not exceed the export nodal reference price factor, then the credit requirement would be calculated as 100MW \ 16 hours/day \ 2 days \ \$318.84 (the MISO on-peak nodal reference price factor for Jan-Feb 2015) or \$1,020,288.
-If this full amount of credit is not set aside for the full two days, the transaction will be curtailed at the next screening.
+For example, if a market participant submits a 100 MW export from PJM to MISO between 0700 and 2300 (16 on-peak hours) in January 2015, and if the ITSCED price does not exceed the export nodal reference price factor for the factor, then the credit requirement would be calculated as 100MW 16 hours/day 2 days \$318.84 (the MISO on-peak nodal reference price factor for Jan-Feb 2015) or \$1,020,288.
+If this